XanaduAI/strawberryfields/doc/introduction/configuration.rst

 **authentication_token (str)** (*required*)
     API token for authentication to the Xanadu cloud platform.
-This is required for submitting remote jobs using :class:`~.StarshipEngine`.
+This is required for submitting remote jobs using :class:`~.RemoteEngine`.
 Corresponding environment variable: ``SF_API_AUTHENTICATION_TOKEN``

 **hostname (str)** (*optional*)